Go to Declaration

 - If the symbol several declarations (e.g. it is a partial class), they are listed in the drop-down list.
 Do one of the following:

-As Go to Declaration is one of the most frequently used commands, ReSharper streamlines your navigation experience allowing you to use this command in navigation scenarios related to usages of the declared symbol:
+As Go to Declaration (including its Ctrl-click access) is one of the most frequently used commands, ReSharper streamlines your navigation experience letting you use this command in navigation scenarios related to usages of the declared symbol, so you can invoke Go to Declaration even if your caret is already at a symbol declaration to study symbol usages.

 In this case, you can invoke Go to Declaration again or use the Next arrow in the pop-up (Ctrl+Alt+PageDown) to return to the usage.
 If you repeat this command yet another time, ReSharper will switch the 'usage iteration' mode.